CSE-576-NLP-Pronoun-Resolution/Pronoun-Resolution/Phase_1/Multiclass_BERT/Readme.md

 ## Running the code

+Before running `Multiclass_BERT.ipynb`:
-Before running `Multiclass_BERT.ipynb`, download our dataset from [this link](https://github.com/CSE-576-NLP-Pronoun-Resolution/Pronoun-Resolution/blob/master/Dataset/Dataset.csv).
-For testing, also download the [GAP coreference test dataset](https://github.com/google-research-datasets/gap-coreference).
-In `Multiclass_BERT.ipynb`, edit the paths for label_df and gap_df so that they point to the location of their corresponding files.
+  - Download our dataset from [this link](https://github.com/CSE-576-NLP-Pronoun-Resolution/Pronoun-Resolution/blob/master/Dataset/Dataset.csv).
+  - For testing, download the [GAP coreference test dataset](https://github.com/google-research-datasets/gap-coreference).
+  - For testing, download the [Winogrande dataset](https://winogrande.allenai.org/).
+  - In `Multiclass_BERT.ipynb`, edit the paths for `label_df`, `gap_df`, and `win_f` so that they point to the location of their corresponding files.

 ---
 ## Results